Simple Juicy Oven Roasted Whole Chicken Recipe

 • Vegetable add-ins: Onions

-• For the gravy: Cornstarch, chicken broth
+• For the gravy: Chicken broth, Cornstarch, and Apple Cider Vinegar

-How to clean chicken?
+How to clean chicken

 Something you absolutely must do before preparing the chicken like removing the excess fast and skin.
 It’s the soaking and scrubbing the chicken some people dont subscribe to.